What Happened to Simran Bhoga & Where is She Now? The Shocking Truth Behind Netflix’s Sweet Bobby: My Catfish Nightmare

 Bobby began to dominate and control Assi.
 He began to give her instructions after keeping an eye on her movements.
 “Bobby would be like, ‘Where are you?
 Why aren’t you at home?
 Why aren’t you in your room?’
 I didn’t understand why I was sitting at home if he wasn’t here.
 It was not like me at all.”

 She went on to say, “He used to torture me by constantly testing my reactions to things.
 One day, he asked, ‘If I joined Isis, would you come with me?’
-What was I suppose to say?
+What was I supposed to say?
 If I say ‘no’, he will pick a fight with me, but he may have a heart attack.
 But saying ‘yes’ didn’t seem right either.”

 How Kirat Assi Uncovered the True Identity of Her Catfisher?